-The Keyboard Proficiency Exam is required of all Music, Music Performance & Music Education, and Musical Theater majors.
+The Keyboard Proficiency Exam is required of all Music, Music Education, and Musical Theater majors.
 All students must pass the specific requirements of the keyboard proficiency examination for their major.
 The exam is held during the final weeks of each semester on the same day as end-of-semester juries; students may sign up for the exam two weeks prior to that date and should contact their academic advisor for more information.

-In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards .
+In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards.

-Music (B.A.): Instrumental Performance, Classical concentration
+Music (B.A.): Instrumental Performance concentration

-Students in this program graduate with a B.A. in Music with a concentration in Classical Instrumental Performance.
+Students in this program graduate with a B.A. in Music with a concentration in Instrumental Performance.

-The B.A. in Music at JSC offers seven concentrations in which students can specialize: Composition, Creative Pathways (self-designed program), Instrumental Performance (classical or jazz/contemporary), Sound Engineering and Vocal Performance
+The B.A. in Music at JSC offers five concentrations in which students can specialize: Composition, Creative Pathways (selfdesigned program), Instrumental Performance, Sound Engineering and Vocal Performance.

-(classical or jazz/contemporary).
 Students graduate with a B.A. in Music with a concentration in their area of specialization.
 All programs are designed for students who already have basic proficiency in an instrument or voice; who are interested in advanced training in areas of technique, music theory, music skills, composition, history and style; and who are seriously interested in pursuing advanced degrees or careers in music and the music industry.
-All concentrations include a senior project or capstone experience designed to help engage the student in thoughtful decision-making regarding post-collegiate activities in music.
+All concentrations include a senior project or capstone experience designed to help engage the student in thoughtful decision making regarding post-collegiate activities in music.
+An audition is required for entry to the major and all majors need to demonstrate fundamental proficiency in music before beginning the music theory core.